-On February 5, 2018, the Dow Jones Industrial Average incurred the largest single day point drop ever.
-While market dips like this can trigger emotions of fear and concern—particularly if they occur suddenly and over a very short period of time—they are not uncommon.
-The US stock market has a proven track record of recovering from market dips over a long enough period of time.
+Big market dips, like the one that occurred in late 2018, can trigger emotions of fear and concern—particularly if they occur suddenly and over a very short period of time.
+However, they are not uncommon.
+In fact, the US stock market has a proven track record of recovering from market dips over a long enough period of time.
 Just look at the past year as evidence.

 If you are a long-term investor, for instance, you might consider utilizing excess cash to establish new positions in companies you have wanted to buy and previously felt were expensive.
 With this strategy, it may be prudent to thoroughly analyze changes to the macroeconomic environment, business cycle, and any other fundamental factors before deciding to buy into a dip.